-Individual Projects: The Scholarly Report for Applied/Experiential or Creative Capstone Projects completed only by the student will typically include:
+Individual Projects: The Scholarly Report for a Capstone Project whose research/inquiry and writing are completed only by the student should be at least 5 pages long and will typically include:

 - a clear statement of the design, creative, or business issue that the student is attempting to tackle through an original work;

 - background on the artistic field or technological area in which the student is attempting to make a contribution (i.e., what has been done in this area of creative arts or technological design in the past and how this frames the student’s approach);